Rotating exhibitions of portions of this private collection of mostly 20th-century art (some 1200 works in total) offer anything from...

-Pere Milà had married the older and far richer Roser Guardiola, the wealthy widow of Josep Guardiola, and knew how to spend his new wife's money – Milà was one of the city’s first car owners and Gaudí built parking space into this building, itself a first.
-When commissioned to design this apartment building, Gaudí wanted to top anything else done in l’Eixample.
+Pere Milà had married the older and far richer Roser Guardiola, the widow of Josep Guardiola, and clearly knew how to spend his new wife's money.
+Milà was one of the city’s first car owners and Gaudí built parking space into this building, itself a first.
+When commissioned to design this apartment building, Gaudí wanted to top anything else done in L’Eixample.

 The Fundació Caixa Catalunya has opened the top-floor apartment, attic and roof, together called the Espai Gaudí (Gaudí Space), to visitors.
 The roof is the most extraordinary element, with its giant chimney pots looking like multicoloured medieval knights.
+Short concerts are often staged up here in summer.
 Gaudí wanted to put a tall statue of the Virgin up here too: when the Milà family said no, fearing it might make the building a target for anarchists, Gaudí resigned from the project in disgust.

 One floor below the roof, where you can appreciate Gaudí’s taste for parabolic arches, is a modest museum dedicated to his work.

 The next floor down is the apartment (El Pis de la Pedrera).
 It is fascinating to wander around this elegantly furnished home, done up in the style a well-to-do family might have enjoyed in the early 20th century.
 The sensuous curves and unexpected touches in everything from light fittings to bedsteads, from door handles to balconies, might seem admirable to us today, but not everyone thought so at the time.
 The story goes that one tenant, a certain Mrs Comes i Abril, had complained that there was no obvious place to put her piano in these wavy rooms.
-Gaudí’s response was simple: ‘Madame, I suggest you take up the flute.’
+Gaudí’s response was to suggest that she take up the flute.